PythonCHB/PythonCertSpring/Syllabus.md

 ### Iterators and generators

 ### Decorators
-(writing your own, not just using them)
+(writing your own, not just using them...)

 ### Lambda functions